Dental Implant Surgery in Houston, TX

 Types of Dental Implants in Houston, TX

-Dr. Alfi and Dr. Hassan offer many types of implant treatments to help more patients achieve a healthier smile.
+Dr. Alfi, Dr. Hassan, and Dr. Carillo offer many types of implant treatments to help more patients achieve a healthier smile.
 During the consultation, we will outline your options and help select the right choice for you and your financial needs.

 - Single Tooth Replacement.
 We can use one dental implant to replace one tooth anywhere in the mouth.
 Implants are strong and can replace front teeth, canine teeth, and even molars.